twreporter/twreporter-npm-packages/README.md

 We use _Yarn Workspaces_ to:

-- Add and remove dependencies of all packages (subfolders) easily.
+- Add and remove dependencies of all packages (sub-folders) easily.
-- Prevent installing duplicate dependencies across packages (subfolders).
+- Prevent installing duplicate dependencies across packages (sub-folders).
 Yarn can _hoist_ them to the root folder.
-- Create symlinks between packages (subfolders) that depend on each other.
+- Create sym-links between packages (sub-folders) that depend on each other.

 The official [document](https://yarnpkg.com/en/docs/workspaces) and [blog post](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) give clear examples showing how workspaces can get theses done.

-And here are some example commands for common scienarios:
+And here are some example commands for common scenarios:

 - Add `lodash` to the dependencies of all packages: